-Prerequisite courses include eligibility to enroll in ENGL 101 and MATH 90/91.
+Prerequisite courses include eligibility to enroll in college level English and Math.
 You do not need to take or enroll in these courses before applying to the Medical Office Assisting Program.
 Eligibility to take these courses may be determined by transcript review or by placement testing.
 Information about testing and test alternatives may be found at https://pencol.edu/admissions.